miladrahimi/shaftaloo/readme.md

 # Shaftaloo!
-Shaftaloo is a simple cost accounting web application.

 ## Installation

-To install the project on your machine:
+To run the project on your local machine:

 ```bash
 $ git clone https://github.com/miladrahimi/shaftaloo